LesleyLai/blog/src/pages/blog/cpp_lambda_part1/en.md

 - code
 ---

 C++ lambda expressions are a construct added to C++ back in C++11, and it continues to evolve in each version of the C++ standard.
 A core part of the language nowadays, lambda expressions enable programmers of writing anonymous functions in C++.
-In this post, I describe what a lambda is, provide some basic usages, and outline their benefits.
+This post describes what a lambda is, provides some basic usages, and outlines their benefits.

 <!-- end -->

 This post is the start of a series of the posts talking C++ lambdas.
 This one will be longer compare to the later one since I will introduce lambda holistically.
 The following posts, by contrast, will focus on individual features, techniques, or idioms of lambda.

 ## Basic Usage
 Passing functions as a parameter to customize the behavior of functions is a common task in programming.
 For example, since the conception of [standard algorithms library](https://en.cppreference.com/w/cpp/algorithm), a lot of the algorithms in the `<algorithm>` can take an invokable entity as a callback.
 However, before C++11, the only kinds of invokable entities in C++ are function pointers and function objects.
 Both of them require quite a bit of boilerplate, and this cumbersomeness even impedes the adaption of the standard algorithm library in practice.